This (Updated) guide lists all of the Best Dog Foods for German Shorthaired Pointers this year.

 To sum it up, it is a good idea to go for hypoallergenic food for the large or giant breeds for your GSP.
 Keep in mind that every dog may have different needs, and you will still have to try a few options to find the best dog food for your German Shorthaired Pointer.

-How much should a German Shorthaired Pointer Eat?
+How much should a German Shorthaired Pointer eat?

-A German Shorthaired Pointer is a medium to large-sized dog, but its an active hunting breed with lean muscle.
-An adult can eat 2-3 cups of high-quality food per day, which provides it a good amount of nutrition, but it may need 4-5 cups if the dog food has more filler in it.
+A German Shorthaired Pointer is a medium to large-sized dog, but it’s an active hunting breed with lean muscle.
+An adult can eat 2-3 cups of high-quality food per day, which provides a good amount of nutrition, but it may need 4-5 cups if the dog food has more filler in it.

-Are German Shorthaired Pointers Prone to Digestive Issues?
+Are German Shorthaired Pointers prone to digestive issues?

 What should I feed my German Shorthaired Pointers puppy?